This post may contain affiliate links. See our disclosure policy for details.

 5. Beef up your math and logic skills with wacky Seuss themed cut & paste sudoku puzzles!
 (Flip through below.)
 Find eight unique puzzles with fun themes like silly foxes and sock-es, funny faces, and green eggs & ham!
 Don’t worry, the solutions are included.

 10 Wacky Wednesday Dress Up Ideas

-Display your level of wacky by dressing wild on Wacky Wednesday!
+Display your high level of wacky by dressing wild on Wacky Wednesday!
 I love having a dress-up day.
-It’s an easy, low prep way to make the day special – and it’s less distracting that you might think.
+It’s an easy, low prep way to make the day special – and it’s a LOT less distracting that you might think.

 You may be dressed a bit wackier than usual, you can still get things done.
 If you don’t want to take much (or any) time off from your regular routine, a wacky dress up day is ideal.

 A few Wacky Wednesday ideas for dress up themes:

 1. Inside out day

 3. Backward day